NOTE: I am quite flexible with the pricing, and can adjust fees to meet the needs of the client.

 - If work is to be mixed by myself as well, then the mixing service fees will be added.

-- all per-minute fees (composition and mixing) are flexible and negotiable.
+- all per-minute fees (composition and mixing) are negotiable.

 I am extremely flexible towards non-commercial work, and I'm willing to work with you on the details.
 Please contact me for more information, or to negotiate a quote.

 For writing music , I charge a sliding fee per minute of audio based on the genre and complexity of the work.
 If the work is to be mixed by myself, there will be a flat mixing fee that will be included based on the number of tracks.
-Shorter, simple work, such as a jingle or simple video game soundtracks will be about $5 to $10 per minute of audio.
-More complex works (such as orchestration, and other complex, involved tracks) could be $20 per minute of audio, or more.
-It really depends on the scope of the work, and we will negotiate a price that works for everyone.
+Shorter, simple work, such as a jingle or simpler video game soundtracks might run $5 to $10 per minute of audio.
+More complex works (such as complex orchestration, and other complex, involved tracks) could be $20 per minute of audio, or more.
+It really depends on the scope of the work, tools used, and we can negotiate a price that works for everyone.
 Regardless of length of the audio, the fee will include the first full minute.
 Tracks exceeding 1 minute will be charged to the closest minute.

 Please allow ample time for the project.
 Smaller projects involving one or two tracks may only take a week or so, but a larger, more complex work could take up to a month or more.
 A large project consisting of many tracks could take several months.
-This all depends on various factors, such as how many projects I have going concurrently, and how busy I am with my own band.
+This all depends on various factors, such as how many projects I have going concurrently, and how busy I am with my own band and other local musicians.